DivyeshVaghela/JanJagrutiWeb/README.md

 * jQuery

 ## *TODO*
+- Change the API location (host and port) in /public/app/app.module.js
 - \> npm install <small><em>(If you want to use http-server)</em></small>
     **OR**
 - Host this in any HTTP server (e.g. apache tomcat, glashfish)